analysis-bots/OmniTune/README.md

 The overall task is to find a valid refined query as close as possible to the original query (lower refinement distance), while its constraint deviation score should stay lower than {epsilon} - it does not have to be the lowest possible!

-Based on your findings from the dataset, answer those intriguing questions before providing your final refinement:
+Based on your findings from the dataset, answer the provided questions in the instructions below before providing your final refinement.
-For numerical alterable predicates (if exist in the query):
-- [Should we Lower / Raise the value of the predicate?]
-- [By how much?]
-- [Explain why! based on your findings from the dataset] For categorical alterable predicates (if exist in the query):
-- [Should we Include / Exclude categories from the predicate?]
-- [Which ones?]
-- [Explain why! based on your findings from the dataset]

 Once you have reached a satisfactory refinement, provide your final output in the following format:
 [Provide a brief explanation of which python queries you ran on the dataset and why,